Lattice-Automation/synbio/README.md

 All are in `synbio.designs`:

 - `Combinatorial` - list of SeqRecords to combinatorially anneal into all valid assemblies
-- `CombinatorialBins` - list of bins of SeqRecords for combinatorial assembly between bins
+- `CombinatorialBins` - list of bins of SeqRecords for combinatorial assembly of records between bins
 - `Plasmid` - single list of SeqRecords to combine into a plasmid
 - `PlasmidLibrary` - list of list of SeqRecords to combine into plasmids